All about money

 If you live in a town that has only a branch with partner (agency), you can make domestic cash inpayments up to an amount of CHF 10,000 directly to the delivery personnel at your door (Mon–Fri).

 If you would like to make use of this service, first register with our Customer Service or at a self-operated branch using the reference “Cash inpayments at home”.
 Once you have registered, you will receive a sign.
 Simply place the sign on your letter box if you would like to make inpayments to the delivery personnel.
 In this case, the mail carrier will ring at your door, accept the payment slips and cash, and acknowledge receipt.
 On the following delivery day he will bring the receipt(s) back to you and return any money due.

 Please always present official proof of identity for payments and cash withdrawals.

 No outpayment slips can be cashed in branches with a partner.
 Furthermore, cash withdrawals using the PostFinance Card are considerably limited.
-You can find more details about this in our “Locations and opening hours” online service.
+You can find more details about this in our “Locations near you” online service.

 You can cash outpayment slips for up to CHF 1000.00 in any branch; larger amounts can only be cashed in your home branch.
 If you have any questions concerning outpayment regulations, please contact the Swiss Post Contact Center.